devcurmudgeon/ybd/readme.md

 [requests](https://github.com/kennethreitz/requests),
 and optionally [jsonschema](https://github.com/Julian/jsonschema).

-If you want to serve artifacts using kbas, it requires [bottle](https://github.com/bottlepy/bottle) and optionally [cherrypy](https://github.com/cherrypy/cherrypy.git)
+to serve artifacts using kbas, it additionally requires [bottle](https://github.com/bottlepy/bottle) and optionally [cherrypy](https://github.com/cherrypy/cherrypy.git)

-If you'd like to use Riemann functionality, you will require [riemann-client](https://github.com/borntyping/python-riemann-client)
+to use the Riemann functionality, it additionally requires [riemann-client](https://github.com/borntyping/python-riemann-client)

 if you trust the Python Package Index (PyPI) and pip is available on your